Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

 }
 ```

-We are now expanding our view script and presenting the submitted data accordingly:
+We will now expand our view script and display the submitted data:

 ```php
 <h3>Some data...</h3>